pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 ## SDK Features

-Part of the on-boarding process happens on a mobile app.
+Part of the on-boarding process happens on a mobile app ; our solution is **omnichannel**, so don't worry.
 Here are the functions you need to integrate in our SDK to make the onboarding process work.

 ### Scan QR Code

-Once a new user downloads your mobile application,
+Once a new user downloads your mobile application, you will need to match this user with the user you already know.
+This can be done using our **Activation Code**, handed to you in our **Call-Back Type 35**.
+This should happen quite early in your process, as it will secure your mobile app and ensure we can contact your customer by push-notifications.

 <Highlight>
-  The Activation Code can displayed on a regular webpage so that it can be scanned from your mobile app.
+  - If the on-boarding process started on the web, the Activation Code can be displayed on a regular webpage so that it can be scanned from your mobile app.
+  - If the on-boarding process started on your mobile app, the Activation Code does not need to be shown to your prospect : you can feed it directly to our SDK.
 </Highlight>

+Here is the payload you'll get from our call-back type 35 :
 ```
 "Payload": {
         "type": "35",